 |Collaboration and partnership||Wyndham City Council, Truganina South Primary School, Arndell Park Community Centre, YMCA, Co-Health Arts Generator, Mobile Cinema partners including SBS, Umbrella Entertainment, VU Centre for Cultural Partnerships|

-- Mobile Art Spaces comprise four platforms, providing opportunities for skills development, creativity, relationship building and the public presentation of ideas and stories.
+- Mobile Art Spaces comprised four platforms, providing opportunities for skills development, creativity, relationship building and the public presentation of ideas and stories.

 – Mobile Radio – a portable radio station in a caravan;